 - Make a double boiler (water bath or bain marie).
-Fill a large pot 1/3 with water and bring to boil on high.
+Fill a large pot ⅓ with water and bring to boil on high.
 Lower to medium and place a smaller pot with egg yolks into the large pot.
 (The smaller pot should be touching the water in the larger pot.)
-Add confectioner’s sugar to yolks and start mixing with a hand mixer.
+Add confectioner's sugar and water to yolks and start mixing with a hand mixer.
 Mix for several minutes.

 - When eggs and sugar integrate, turn pale yellow (almost white) and start separating from the pot walls, add in baking chocolate.
 Continue mixing over double boiler.
 Once completely integrated, turn the stove off and take the smaller pot out of the larger.
 Set aside to cool for 10 minutes.

 - Add butter into the bowl and mix until integrated.
 Remove the mixer and cool in the fridge for about 20 minutes.

 - Place the first cake third onto a long cake platter.
 Empty ¼ of frosting and filling onto it and spread evenly with a spatula.
 Lightly place the second cake third on top of the filling.
 Empty ¼ of the frosting and filling onto it and spread evenly with a spatula.
 Repeat for the third cake piece.

 - Use the remaining ¼ of the frosting and filling to paint the cake all sides.